UVADS/ds6011/agendas/capstone_1_agenda_05.md

 9/27/2024

 Admin
-- Be sure to review the email that I sent
 - Reach out to sponsor, mentor for meetings
 - Might want to review the abstract of your project, any literature included.